 I live outside of Houston, TX with my husband, 9-year-old son, and Bailey the beagle.
 When I am not bar exam coaching, you can find me playing catch with my son.
 I live in a white t-shirt, jeans, and Hoka sneakers.

-After graduating from the George Washington University School of Law, I did what every responsible recent JD grad would do – sign up for one of the main bar prep courses.
+After graduating from the George Washington University Law School, I did what every responsible recent JD grad would do – sign up for one of the main bar prep courses.

 I followed the course to a tee.
-I attended every lecture, completed every handout, made my own flashcards, read and re-read my outlines.
+I attended every lecture, completed every handout, used my flashcards, read and re-read my outlines.
 I did it all.

-This is when I realized I had to take matters into my own hands.
-Everything changed for me when I realized I had not studied correctly despite completing my bar prep course.
-I also decided to shift my focus away from the MBE and leverage the written portion of the bar exam.
+This is when I realized I had to take matters into my own hands and do bar prep differently.
+Everything changed for me when I realized I had to study differently because I didn’t know the rules well despite completing my bar prep course.
+I also decided to shift my focus away from the MBE and leverage the written portion because the written portion is more predictable.
 Finally, I knew I had to work on my frame of mind because I had burned myself out in the process of preparing for the bar exam.